Below are the combined sailing instructions for both dinghy and cruiser competitors.

 13.1.
 Boats may use sails other than those meeting the appropriate class rules in normal club racing providing prior permission is granted by the appropriate sailing sub committee.

 13.2.
-All boats shall keep clear of Isles of Scilly freight and passenger vessels on their approach or exit from Penzance Harbour.
-Any boat failing to keep clear shall be subject to instant disqualification without hearing.
+All boats shall keep clear of large commercial vessels on their approach or exit from Penzance Harbour.
+Any boat failing to keep clear shall be subject to instant disqualification without hearing by the Dinghy Race Officer.
 This alters RRS 63.1

-Dinghy – this section applies to dinghy competitors
+Dinghy – this section applies to dinghy competitors14.

 14.1.
 All competitors must wear adequate personal buoyancy at all times when afloat.
 Neither a wet suit nor a dry suit constitutes adequate personal buoyancy.
 Inflatable type buoyancy aids will not be considered adequate unless fully inflated.
 Failure to comply will result in automatic disqualification.
 This alters RRS 40.